-To ensure full consideration, the application for admission and all requirements listed above should be received by the School by January 15 for the following fall semester.
+To ensure full consideration, the application for admission and all requirements listed above should be received by the School by or before the deadlines shown in Section 3 of this handbook.
 International students are encouraged to apply by or before this deadline.
-The materials need not be submitted all at the same time; the application form may be submitted prior to other materials becoming available.
-Applications arriving after this deadline will be considered if space and resources are available.
-Admission will generally be made only for fall semester, although spring admission is possible in unusual circumstances.
-For students who have a non-Packaging background and need collateral courses, Fall is especially preferred.
+The materials need not be submitted all at the same time; the application form may be submitted prior to other materials becoming available..
+Admission will generally be made only for fall semester for Master's Plan A; spring admission is possible for Master's Plan B who hold a Packaging degree.
 Admission decisions for completed application will be made as soon as possible or by mid-March.
 Admitted students who do not enroll as scheduled will not be guaranteed admission at a later date.